 You will then go to a second station for the sample collection process.

 At the sample collection station, verify your name and date of birth.
-Follow the attendant’s instructions.
+Follow the attendant’s instructions.same as above

 How we will collect your sample

-To take your sample, the medical staff will ask you to tilt your head back 70 degrees.
-They will insert the swab into one of your nostrils to collect the sample.
+To take your sample, the medical staff will ask you to tilt your head back 70 degrees oddly specific angle!.
+They will insert the swab deep into one of your nostrils to collect the sample.
 It will be held in place and then rotated to collect the sample.

 The staff will then pack your sample for processing.